 2. John Travolta

 However, tragedy struck Travolta’s life in 2009 when he and his wife, Kelly Preston, sadly lost their son, Jett.
 He hit his head on a bathtub following a seizure while on a family vacation.
-Despite such suffering, the family pressed on and the two are now parents to daughter Ella and son Ben.
+Despite such suffering, the family pressed on, but Travolta has since lost his wife as well following a battle with breast cancer in 2020.
 No matter how many ups and downs Travolta has gone though, many of us will always remember him as that dreamy ’70s heartthrob.

 3. Donny Osmond

 If there’s anyone we would chalk up there with David Cassidy, it’s the one and only Donny Osmond.
 Girls loved him for not only his adorable boyish charm and good looks, but also because his vocals were incredible!
 Music has been a lifelong constant for him, as he recently ended his long-running Las Vegas residency with sister Marie Osmond.
 The residency began in 2008 and ran until the end of 2019!
 The show would earn three of the Las Vegas Review-Journal‘s Best of Las Vegas Awards in 2012 including “Best Show”, “Best All-Around Performer” (Donny & Marie), and “Best Singer.”

 Most recently, he competed on the hit TV show The Masked Singer in 2019, displaying his vocal range once more.
 We also saw him appear on 2020’s Disney Family Singalong with his grandkids during the start of the pandemic.
 Donny still keeps people in the loop on his life via Instagram, so fans can head to his social media for their daily dose of Donny!